garethredfern/statarkers-membership/README.md

 Once you have the routes set up you do not need to have content pages set up in your main `_content` folder.
 For more information on routes see the [Statamic documentation](http://statamic.com/learn/advanced-features/routes).

-Visit the following pages to see the example pages (taken from the routes.yaml file):
+Visit the following pages in your site to see the examples (taken from the routes.yaml file):

 - /member/login
 - /member/update: